 How to resolve fibromyalgia?

-Before I reveal how to resolve fibromyalgia, I must impress upon you to verify with your health care provider (hopefully that is one of us here at Drummond Chiropractic), that it is appropriate for your specific condition.
+Before our functional chiropractor, Dr. Karin, reveals how to resolve fibromyalgia, we must impress upon you to verify with your health care provider (hopefully that is one of our chiropractors here at Drummond Chiropractic), that it is appropriate for your specific condition.

 Make sure you have been properly diagnosed with fibromyalgia and all other causes of body pain have been ruled out, including but not limited to, Multiple Sclerosis, lupus, rheumatoid arthritis, polymyalgia rheumatica, thyroid disease, diabetes, anemia, or other causes of body pains.

-This has been written as a resource to help guide you with alternatives that may have not been made available, so you can go to your healthcare provider armed with information.
+This has been written by our functional chiropractor, Dr. Karin, as a resource to help guide you with alternatives that may have not been made available, so you can go to your healthcare provider armed with information.

 a cause of fibromyalgia is a faulty “sewage system”

-Having treated fibromyalgia for over 20 years, I have noticed that people with fibromyalgia tend to have more lymphatic buildup.
+Having treated fibromyalgia for over 20 years, I, Dr. Karin (functional chiropractor) have noticed that people with fibromyalgia tend to have more lymphatic buildup.
 They tend to have more swelling in the extremities, tender lymph nodes, and respond well to lymphatic drainage therapies.

 What is the lymphatic system?